vinaayy06/Http-Server/README.md

 # Http-Server

 An HTTP/1.1 server built from scratch in modern C++ using raw POSIX sockets — no external HTTP frameworks.
-Built as part of the [CodeCrafters "Build Your Own HTTP Server"](https://codecrafters.io) challenge.

 ## Features